sinedied/my-workshops/static-web-apps/tutorial.md

 Azure Static Web Apps can handle several well-known frontend frameworks and can "compile" your Angular, React or Hugo application before deploying them.

-In our case, we have a very simple JavaScript appliation which does not require anything to run.
+In our case, we have a very simple JavaScript application which does not require anything to run.
 So, let's choose `Custom`.
 * In the `App location`, enter the `/www` folder as this is where our frontend is.
 * In the `Api location`, enter the `/api` folder as this is where our backend is.
 * In the `Output`, enter the `/www` folder as your frontend does not need any build system to run.